• Can a company director claim Employment Allowance?

 Employment Allowance was introduced in the National Insurance Contributions Act 2014 as a way to help and encourage small businesses to take on more employees.

-The scheme enables eligible firms to reduce the amount of employers’ Class 1 National Insurance contributions (NICs) they pay each month through payroll on their employees’ wages.
+The scheme enables eligible firms to reduce the amount of employers’ (secondary) Class 1 National Insurance contributions (NICs) they pay each month through payroll on their employees’ wages.
 However, the allowance cannot be used against Class 1A or Class 1B NIC liabilities.

 Eligibility requirements